Robert Sprague

-Robert Cole Sprague (born April 18, 1973) is an American politician serving as the Ohio treasurer of state since 2019.
+Robert Cole Sprague (born April 18, 1973) is an American politician serving as the 49th Ohio treasurer of state since 2019.
 Prior to his election as treasurer, he represented the 83rd district in the Ohio House of Representatives, and served as city auditor and treasurer in his hometown of Findlay.
 He is a member of the Republican Party.

-Personal life and early career
+Early life and career

 Sprague was raised in Findlay, Ohio, and graduated from Findlay High School.
-He then went on to Duke University, where he earned a BS in mechanical engineering, followed with an MBA from the University of North Carolina at Chapel Hill.
-After graduation, he worked at Ernst & Young in Atlanta, Georgia, as a project lead before starting his own consulting firm, advising businesses from London to Singapore.
-He moved back to Findlay, where he still resides with his wife Amanda and their five children.
-After leaving the private sector, he served as treasurer and auditor for the city, helping to improve its credit rating and lower debt service costs.
-He also started issuing an annual financial report to help taxpayers understand the city's finances.
+He earned a Bachelor of Science in mechanical engineering from Duke University and a Master of Business Administration from the University of North Carolina at Chapel Hill.

+Sprague began his career as a project lead at Ernst & Young in Atlanta, Georgia, and later founded a consulting firm advising businesses internationally.
+He subsequently returned to Findlay, where he served as city treasurer and auditor.
+In that role, he introduced annual financial reporting and worked on municipal debt and financial management.

 Ohio House of Representatives

-In 2011, then-Representative Cliff Hite was appointed to the Ohio Senate, creating a vacancy for the 83rd House District.
-Sprague was appointed to fill that seat, which he was re-elected to in 2012, 2014, and 2016.
+In 2011, Representative Cliff Hite was appointed to the Ohio Senate, creating a vacancy in the 83rd House District.
+Sprague was appointed to fill the seat and was subsequently elected to full terms in 2012, 2014, and 2016.

-During his time in the legislature, his was a leading voice on fiscal matters as a member of both the House Finance and Financial Institutions Committees.
-As a member of the General Assembly, he led efforts to combat the addiction crisis by working with law enforcement, community leaders, and doctors on preventing prescription drug abuse, reducing overdose deaths, and improving treatment systems.
+During his tenure in the Ohio House of Representatives, Sprague served on the House Finance and Financial Institutions Committees.
+He was also involved in legislative efforts addressing prescription drug abuse and related policy issues.